rrei/tech-talks/introduction/README.md

     - magic methods and operator overloading
 - Conway's Game of Life:
     - implementing the rules
-    - displaying our grid
+    - professional-grade text UI
-    - building a UI
+    - a (very) basic CLI